 What would posses an established pastor in a good church to walk away and step into a place and ministry, that by all accounts, could only be described as foolish?
 Follow the unlikely journey of a pastor from conviction to calling to compassion for a community.
 A Gospel story of the power of downward mobility and the blessing of obedience.

-TOPIC: I grew up in small town Ontario but I've been called to the city.
+TOPIC: I grew up in a small town but God called me to the city.

 The Jesus Network has been at the forefront of ministry in Toronto since its inception in 2007.
 Providing hands on ministry to the communities we serve.